Common Questions About Results After Laser Eye Surgery

 Please click here to watch a video relating to this FAQ.

-When you break down a surgeon’s overall results into specific results for each type of prescription range, the difference between patient groups is clear.
-Generally, the lower your prescription before surgery the higher the likelihood of a better outcome after surgery.
 When looking at results tables, you must be sure to compare like with like.
-If your prescription is minus five (-5.00d) and the results tables are showing data from a patient group with prescriptions up to minus three (-3.00d), then this data does not tell you about your chance of a successful outcome.
+For example, if your prescription is -5.00D and the results tables are showing data from a patient group with prescriptions up to -3.00D, then this data does not tell you about your specific chance of a successful outcome.

 In fact, results including patients with lower starting prescriptions (-3.00 and below for example) will skew the overall results so this can be misleading for a patient with a higher (-5.00) starting prescription.
 This also applies in the opposite direction.
 If you have a low prescription but the results tables show a wide range of patients, including those with very high prescriptions, the overall data would suggest poorer results than you are likely to experience.
-The closer the data is to your own situation, the more accurate they will be about your individual chance of successful result.